 Proactive Approach to Mental Health

 Behavioral health education and support are vital in our schools.
 Students are faced with many issues that impact their learning, including issues at home, in the community and in their schools.
-We offer a school-based program accessible in numerous districts throughout Trumbull County designed to build resiliency and improve social and emotional health among students.
+We offer a school-based program accessible in numerous districts throughout Trumbull, Mahoning, and Ashtabula Counties designed to build resiliency and improve social and emotional health among students.

 Cadence Care Network uses the 40 Developmental Assets Framework to help students build resiliency and protective factors and increase their opportunities for success both in and out of a classroom setting.

 Individual and group support services

 for elementary, middle and high school students.

 on relevant social/emotional/behavioral health topics such as grief and loss, peer mediation training, peer mentorship, and more

 Professional development training for school staff

 Training includes Suicide Prevention, Trauma Informed Care, Trauma and Crisis Debriefing and Staff Peer Support.

 Referrals and follow-up